12061988/Detection-of-Diseased-Leaves/README.md

 - 1 - The client is interested in conducting a study to visually differentiate a cherry leaf that is healthy and that contains powdery mildew.
 - 2 - The client is interested to predict if a cherry leaf is healthy or contains powdery mildew.

+## Hypothesis and validation

+- We suspect mildew infected cherry leaves have unclear marks/signs, the mildew is light roughly-circular, powdery looking patches on young, susceptible leaves.

+- A average image study can help to investigate it

+- An Image Montage, shows that typically mildew infected leaves has white marks across.
+Average Image, Variability Image and Difference between Averages studies didn't reveal any clear pattern to differentiate one to another.

+## Rationale to map the business requirements to the Data Visualizations and ML tasks

+Business Requirement 1: Data Visualization

+We will display the "mean" and "standard deviation" images for parasitized and uninfected leaves.
+We will display the difference between an average parasitized leaves and an average uninfected leaves.
+We will display a image montage for either parasitized or uninfected leaves.

+Business Requirement 2: Classification

+We want to predict if a given leaf is infected or not with mildew.
+We want to build a binary classifier and generate reports.

+Our general process in the following list

+- Business understanding
+- Data understanding
+- Data preparation
+- Modelling
+- Evaluation
+- Deployment

+## ML Business Case

+- We want a ML model to predict if a leaf is infected with mildew or not, based on historical image data.
+It is a supervised model, a 2-class, single-label, classification model.
+- Our ideal outcome is provide the Farm team a faster and reliable diagnostic if a given leaf is infected or not with mildew.

+## Dashboard Design (Streamlit App User Interface)